Tipiracil and trifluridine

 What other drugs will affect tipiracil and trifluridine?

-Other drugs may interact with tipiracil and trifluridine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect tipiracil and trifluridine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about tipiracil / trifluridine